yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

    the u-boot sources for the correct device.
 -  **TI\_SDK\_PATH** - This points to the top-level of the SDK.
 This is the same directory where the Rules.make file itself is located.
+-  **DESTDIR** - This points to the base installation directory that applications/drivers should be installed to.
+This is usually the root of a target file system but can be changed to point anywhere.
 -  **LINUX\_DEVKIT\_PATH** - This points to the linux-devkit directory.
    This directory is the base directory containing the cross-compiler and cross-libraries as well as the